tlepple/data_origination_workshop/README.md

 ---
 ---
 As you can see, this message contains the values of the record `before` and `after` it was inserted into our PostgreSQL database.
-In this next section we explore loading all of the data currently in our redpanda topics and deliver it into our Iceberg data lake.
+In this next section, we explore loading all of the data currently in our Redpanda topics and delivering it into our Iceberg data lake.

 ---
 ---